About Absentee Voting

-Sign up to join the City’s Permanent Absentee Voter List
+Sign up for the City’s Permanent Absentee Application List

-By joining the Permanent Absentee Voter List, you will receive an application to vote by absentee ballot before each election.
+Joining the Permanent Absentee Application List, allows you to receive an application to vote by absentee ballot before each election.
 Complete the application, return it to the Clerk's Office, and upon verification of your signature your ballot will be mailed to you.
-Don’t want to vote absentee?
+Don’t want to vote absentee that election?
 Simply throw the application away and head to the polls on Election Day.